 MTH 191.
-Calculus I5 credit hours
+Calculus I......5 credit hours

-Prerequisite: MTH 178 and 179 5 lecture hours per week
+Prerequisite: MTH 178 and 179

 This is first-semester college calculus of one variable.
 Topics include limits, continuity, derivatives, applications of derivatives, elementary integration, and applications of integration.
 This course transfers to four-year institutions.
 A graphing calculator is required for this course.
 Consult the time schedule for current brand and model.